Michael-F-Ellis/rpchat/dcidevplan.md

 ## 1. Goals

-*   Enable two AI-driven characters to interact with each other within the RPChat interface.
+*   Enable multipe AI-driven characters to interact with each other within the RPChat interface.
-*   Allow each character to have private knowledge (via system prompts) not visible to the other character's AI model.
+*   Allow characters to have private knowledge (via user prompts) not visible to some or all of the other characters' AI models.
-*   Maintain the user's ability to observe, edit responses from both characters, and manually trigger each character's turn.
+*   Maintain the user's ability to observe, edit responses from all characters, and manually trigger each the next round robin iteration between characters.
 *   Ensure that the entire interaction, including private prompts and character assignments, can be saved and loaded via the existing import/export functionality.
 *   Implement these changes incrementally, ensuring the application remains functional for standard single-user chat throughout the development process.